Trust your eyesight to cataract specialists

 Why choose UTMB Health for your cataract surgery?

-Dr. Kapur said, "What separates us from the competition is we use the latest technology and strive to provide excellent outcomes.
+Dr. Merkley said, "What separates us from the competition is we use the latest technology and strive to provide excellent outcomes.
 Our doctors and staff are compassionate and dedicated to providing outstanding customer service.
 We also use the most advanced equipment available."

 Expert care, close to home